bsbmsilva/Regroup/Queries.md

 WHERE Edition = 'Simple'
 ORDER BY CAST(Juz AS SIGNED), Surah;

-DROP VIEW IF EXISTS transliteration_View;
+DROP TABLE IF EXISTS transliteration_View;
-CREATE VIEW transliteration_View AS
+CREATE TABLE transliteration_View AS
 SELECT
        CONCAT('Juz ', Juz) AS Juz,
        CONCAT('Surah ', Surah, ': ', Text) AS Surah_Text